fdschneider/livestock/README.md

 # livestock model package

 This R package includes code for a paper on spatial indicators of land degradation authored by Florian Schneider and Sonia Kéfi.
+The repository of the study can be found at: https://github.com/cascade-wp6/resilience_rangelands

 ## model theory